← All articles

 Two steps, about ten seconds:

-1. Open the transcript.
 On the watch page, click the ·· more menu under the title and choose Show transcript.
 A panel opens on the right with time-stamped lines.
-(For a faster, always-on version, see the guide to getting a transcript.)
+If the video only has machine-generated captions, YouTube labels them accordingly — its own documentation on automatic captioning explains which videos qualify and which languages are covered.
+For a faster, always-on version, see the guide to getting a transcript.

-2. Search and jump.
 Type your term into the transcript search box.
 Every matching line surfaces; click one and the player jumps to that exact second.
+The player and the transcript stay in sync, so you can keep scanning while the video plays.

 How to search a YouTube transcript on your phone (iPhone & Android)